Ways Loan Officers Can Help Hispanic Millennial Homebuyers

 Hispanic Millennials are unique, yet somewhat familiar — they are tech savvy, bilingual and loyal, but are also concerned with creditworthiness, accurate information, seeking downpayment assistance and battling limited inventory.
 The best way for Loan Officers to help Hispanic Millennial homebuyers is to focus on the process.
 Taking time to provide bilingual educational materials about the homeownership path will work to better engage and relate to this key demographic.
 Focus on the whole picture and leverage digital channels to expand your reach.
 Understand family is paramount in all aspects of life.
 Keeping a Hispanic Millennials’ best interest at the forefront provides you the opportunity to increase business volume not just from them, but also from their family.
 Aim to be a trust agent that assists in improving the customer’s life and you will see success.

 Ben Smidt serves as MGIC’s Digital Marketing Program Manager.
 He leads corporate development and management of MGIC's digital marketing strategy.
 This includes establishing a clear vision for all digital marketing initiatives and providing strategic direction for the company's social media marketing efforts.
-His primary goal is to increase brand awareness and improve user experience (UX).
-Additional responsibilities include PPC budget strategy and management of ad spend.
+His primary goal is to increase brand awareness and improve user experience.

 Want new loan officer articles, infographics and insights before anybody else?